HM5207 – Hazardous Material Spill Contingency Plan

 2. Notify the Safety Office or Hazardous Material Response Team in the event of an emergency hazardous material spill.

-The hazardous material and waste contractor (Excel) shall:
+The hazardous materials emergency response contractor shall:

 1. Assist with hazardous material emergencies upon request by authorized UTHSC personnel.